News

 By Aaron Gifford

-12/7/2025Updated: 12/7/2025
+12/7/2025Updated: 12/9/2025

-Months later, after learning three other students had received the same treatment at the school in upstate New York, Rein was told the tormentor got a free pass under the school’s “restorative justice” policies.
+Months later, after learning that three other students had received the same treatment at the school in upstate New York, Rein was told that the tormentor got a free pass under the school’s “restorative justice” policies.

 A primary goal of the restorative justice approach is to reduce suspension rates for black and Hispanic students; an article on restorative justice in the journal of the National Education Association states that traditional disciplinary policies “often are nourished by implicit biases and institutionalized racism.”

-“I can understand a get-out-of-jail free for a first offense, but if it happens over and over and over again, it’s not restorative,” Rein told The Epoch Times.
+“I can understand a get-out-of-jail-free for a first offense, but if it happens over and over and over again, it’s not restorative,” Rein told The Epoch Times.
 “It’s abusive to society.”

 The practices found their way into school policies almost two decades ago, and became tied to federal funding during the Obama administration.